...

 2. Mechanical Properties

 PEEK boasts an impressive tensile strength, making it suitable for applications that demand a combination of lightweight and durability.
-Unlike high-strength materials, PEEK retains flexibility, making it versatile across various applications.
+Unlike other high-strength laser cutting materials, PEEK retains flexibility, making it versatile across various applications.

 3. Thermal Properties